jtessler/app-engine-chat-room/README.md

     ~/google-cloud-sdk/bin/gcloud init
     ```

-    Follow the procedure of opening the link and copying the code back to the
+    This command will print a url for you to open in a new tab.
+When you go to
+    that url you will get a code that you need to copy/paste back in the
     terminal.

-    Select the project name you created before when prompted.
+    Select the project name you created before from the list when prompted.

 1. Deploy your project by running